method5/plsql_lexer/README.md

 - **STATEMENT_SPLITTER**  Split multiple statements into individual statements based on a terminator.

 	Split statements like SQL*Plus and drop the delimiter.
 Delimiters must be on a line with only whitespace.
-Like SQL*Plus, delimiters may be counted even they are inside a string or comment:
+Delimiters may be counted even if they are inside a string or comment:

 		function split_by_sqlplus_delimiter(
 			p_statements        in clob,